MusicMeister52/hunter2/docs/usage/hunt_management.md

 Open the "Filters & Help" section at the top and have a look at the key on the right-hand side.
 Each combination of team and puzzle will have an icon resembling one in the key.
-While the team is working on the puzzle, the red pie-chart will fill up as they enter guesses and fade out if they stop guessing.
+While the team is working on the puzzle, the red pie-chart will fill up as they spend time on the puzzle and fade out if they stop guessing.
 When a team solves a puzzle, the icon changes to indicate this.
 Hovering the mouse over an icon gives some more information.

 ### Usage